 Heyy!
 I did another drawing of a muscle!
 Actually, I did it some time ago, and then kept forgetting to write a post to go with it.
 Here we have what a few clients have referred to as their “nemesis”—the levator scapula.

 You might be able to figure out what it does by its name… namely, it elevates the scapula (shoulder blade).
 If you ask someone where their scapula is, and they shrug and say “I don’t know”—they’re using their levator scapula!

-You can often do a little self-care at home to ease the muscle “crick” or spasm, especially since this is a muscle you can reach on your own.
-You can try a little liniment or a product like Biofreeze® to temporarily relieve the spasm.
-Heat from a rice bag or heating pad may also help.
-You can massage the muscle a little bit on your own, however I recommend keeping your pressure relatively light, since you are getting into an area where there are a lot of nerves and large blood vessels present.
+You can massage the muscle a little bit on your own.
+However, I do recommend keeping your pressure relatively light.
+You are getting into an area where there are a lot of nerves and large blood vessels present.

 The good news is, this is one of my favorite muscles to work on.
-It’s so often the cause of pain for my clients, that it’s quite gratifying to grab hold of that cranky little muscle and teach it how to relax again.
-It’s even more gratifying to see that client leave the office being able to move their head and neck with no pain!
+It’s so often the cause of neck pain, and it’s gratifying to teach that cranky little muscle how to relax again.
+It’s even more gratifying when client leaves the office being able to move their head and neck with no pain!

 I will sometimes apply a little heat with a hot stone massage tool to get it warmed up.
 This also helps improve the circulation to the muscle.
 Neck stretches, shoulder stretches, and traction go a long way towards relaxing the muscle.
 Finishing with gentle positional release technique releases tension without being too painful.

 With a little bit of patience, we can tame your cranky levator scapula.